DevOps-2024-group-p/maxitwit/report/report.md

 During the last week of the simulator being active, our application crashed which we ended up not noticing.
 The reason for the crash, which became clear when inspecting the docker logs, was that a misconfiguration in Fluentd stopped the API- and GUI- containers from running, thereby bringing the entire application to a standstill.
-The issue seemed to be that Fluentd was not configured to deal with certain logs, which led to the system rebooting.
+The issue seemed to be that Fluentd was not configured to deal with some of the formats generated by the [logging-client](../src/services/logger.js) certain logs.
 Furthermore, it was trivial to solve when we became aware of it, as it only required a slight modification in how logs were [matched and transported](https://github.com/DevOps-2024-group-p/maxitwit/pull/108) out of fluentd.
 Our monitoring system failed to inform us of this crash, which was caused by Prometheus having crashed around the same time.
 Thus, a set of systems set up to monitor and log the system had failed with no relation to eachother, allowing for the issue to go unnoticed.

 ## Maintenance

 ### Issues with monitoring

 Our inbuilt metrics for prometheus turned out to be [very resource demanding](https://github.com/DevOps-2024-group-p/maxitwit/issues/83).
-So much that building the Prometheus container instantly started using 100% CPU and RAM of our droplet.
+Starting the Prometheus container would instantly max out system resource usage in the droplet.
 This was solved by reducing the unnecesarry metrics and moving the Monitoring to its own droplet.

 ### Maintaining a performant DB